 Turns on sounds for the countdown timer and also turns on sounds at the beginning and end of data acquisition.
 These sounds can also be turned off on an iPhone by putting the device in Silent mode.

 Adjusts the units used for display of the accelerometer and gyroscope data.
 Note that Acceleration will always be in units of "g's" or gravities.
 The units are important when the data is integrated and displaying in units of velocity or displacement.

-On the new devices calibration is usually not necessary, most devices are very well calibrated from the factory.
-If you suspect that the calibration is not correct or you are worried that perhaps you have a bad channel you can calibrate the device.
+On most iPhone and iPad devices calibration is usually not necessary, most devices are very well calibrated from the factory.
+If you suspect that the internal accelerometer calibration is not correct or you are worried that perhaps you have a bad channel you can calibrate the device.
 If all channels are working properly the offset values will be very close to Zero and the Scale values will be close to 1.000.
 Offset values which vary from zero by more than 0.1 or Scale values which vary from 1.000 by 0.1 are rare and may indicate a problem.
 Note that you can enter calibration values manually on the Calibration Values screen or you can execute the calibration sequence by touching the Calibrate button.

 When you touch the Calibrate button the device will guide you through the calibration process.
 Please make sure that when you hold the device in each orientation that you keep it square to the horizontal and you keep it very steady.
 If the software senses vibration or if the calibration values are very different from what is expected calibration will abort and you will see an error message.

 Diffraction Limited Design, the owner of Vibration, takes user privacy very seriously.
 Vibration does not collect any data from users.
 All data that is saved by the app is saved locally to the app workspace on the device or in the future to your iCloud account.
 If you decide to allow Apple to collect crash data and send it to the developer we will receive log files and crash dumps.
 These files will not contain any of your personal information.